vocdoni/docs/docs/architecture/smart-contracts/process.md

 Where:
 - `entityAddress` is the Ethereum address that creates the process
 - `entityProcessCount` is an incremental nonce per `entityAddress`
 - `namespace` is the number to which a process self assigns itself.
-See [Namespaces](/architecture/smart-contracts/namespaces)
+See the [Namespace contract](/architecture/smart-contracts/namespace)

 ### Methods